Telephone Tel: 01404 881603 Mobile Mob: 07753 423411 E-Mail Email: enquiries@broadhayesstone.com

 Product

-Broadhayes Large Split Flint Stone/ChertBroadhayes split flint stone, also known as chert, from our land in Devon is a beautiful natural product ideal for general walling, facing buildings, landscaping, flooring and many other building projects.
+Broadhayes faced flint stone (also known as chert) from our land in Devon is a ready to lay, beautiful natural building stone ideal for general walling, facing buildings, landscaping, flooring and many other building projects.
 We supply our stone all over the UK.

 We endeavour to ensure that there is at least one face on every stone (if it has a natural face and it’s of good enough quality we will leave it, if not we will split one) and that it’ll fit in to the specified bed depth.